 However, to improve your chances of kick-starting a career in AI quickly, you’ll want to learn AI programming languages that are supported by several machine learning (ML) and deep learning (DL) libraries.
 You’ll be learning an AI language that benefits from a healthy ecosystem of tools, support packages, and a large community of programmers.

-Having said all that, there still are plenty of options to consider.
-So let’s dive right in and take a look at the five best programming languages for AI.
+Having said all that, there still are plenty of options to consider so let’s dive right in!

 When it comes to AI programming languages, Python leads the pack with its unparalleled community support and pre-built libraries (like NumPy, Pandas, Pybrain, and SciPy) that help expedite AI development.
 For example, you can leverage proven libraries like scikit-learn for ML and use regularly updated libraries like Apache MXNet, PyTorch, and TensorFlow for DL projects.